FrankRidder/BoxTurtleLid/README.md

 - 6x m3 8mm
 - 6x m3 8mm
-- 2x m3 heatset inserts (12 when using printed extrusion, 24 when using the printed extrusion with holes for the hinges)
+- 2x m3 heatset inserts (12 when using printed extrusion, 24 when using the printed extrusion with holes for hinges)

 ### Hinges: